-Changes of Assumptions-There were no changes of assumptions for the year ended June 30, 2018.
-The discount rate is based on the Fidelity Municipal Go AA 20-Year Bond rate as of the measurement date with a rate of 3.61% at June 30, 2018.
+Changes of Assumptions-There were no changes of assumptions for the year ended June 30, 2019.
+The discount rate is based on the Fidelity Municipal Go AA 20-Year Bond rate as of the measurement date with a rate of 3.61% at June 30, 2019.
 Mortality rates were based on the RP2000 Mortality Table.
+Finally, the healthcare cost trend rate for medical has an initial rate of 4.60% and an ultimate rate of 4.70%.